AxyreDevs/AxyreDevs/README.md

 ## Hi!
-I'm Commonly Go By The Alias "Axolotl"
+I Commonly Go By The Online Alias: "Axolotl"

 - I'm currently learning Game Development
 - Software I'm learning to use: